The 5 Best Barefoot Shoes of 2026, Tested & Ranked

 9.5/10

-• Limited Color & Style Range: Only two colorways available (black and white) — less style flexibility than the broader-catalog brands.
+• Limited Color & Style Range: Two core colorways (black and white).
+Less style flexibility than the broader-catalog brands.

 #3 Most Authentic Barefoot Feel